blakeblackshear/frigate/docs/docs/development/contributing-boards.md

 	docker buildx bake --push --file=docker/board/board.hcl --set board.tags=$(IMAGE_REPO):${GITHUB_REF_NAME}-$(COMMIT_HASH)-board bake-target # Replace `board` with the board suffix ex: rpi.
 Bake target is the target in the board.hcl file ex: board
 ```

-### Code Owner File

-A file called `codeowners.json` should be added in `docker/board/` with the contents `[@github_username]` where `@github_username` is a comma separated list of the GitHub usernames of the code owners for that particular community board.
-This makes it easy to assign support issues and PRs to the appropriate users.

 ### Dockerfile

 The `Dockerfile` is what orchestrates the build, this will vary greatly depending on the board but some parts are required for things to work.
 Below are the required parts of the Dockerfile: